 The Prophet considered meat “clean”.
 According to the narration of Ibn Abbas; “The Prophet ate of the meat of a shoulder (by cutting the meat with his teeth), and then got up and offered the prayer without performing the ablution anew.”
 (Bukhari).

 The Prophet consumed meat during his journeys.
-Jabir bin ‘Abdullah narrates; “During the lifetime of the Prophet, we used to take the meat of sacrificed animals (as journey food) to Medina.”
+Jabir bin ‘Abdullah narrates; “During the lifetime of the Prophet, we used to take the meat of sacrificed animals (as journey food) to Madinah.”
 (Bukhari, Hadith No. 474, Vol. 7).